dockwa/simple-react-validator/README.md

 # Custom Validators
 You can write custom rules that you can use the validate.
 A rule has 4 options:
-1. message: The message the will be shown when the validation fails. :attribute will be replaced by the _humanized_ name that your provide of the attribute you are validating.
+1. message: The message the will be shown when the validation fails. :attribute will be replaced by the _humanized_ name that your provide of the attribute you are validating (supports snake_case or camelCase).
 2. rule: Accepts a block that returns true if validator passes and false if it fails.
   * **Takes 3 params**
   * val: The value that is being validated.